tetatetit/WowContacts/README.md

 4.3. yes, multiple search terms should be used with the semantic of operation AND, meaning, if we have 2 users "John Smith" and "James Smith" and we input "John Smith" as search term then only "John Smith" should be returned not both.
 If we use "Smith J" both should be displayed, if we continue and add 'o' and search term becomes "Smith Jo" then only "John Smith" must be displayed.

 As said before, it's perfectly fine to implement with sqlite if you wish, just take into account when you estimate.

-As said before, it's perfectly fine to implement with sqlite if you wish, just take into account when you estimate.

 ### My cover notes